-- FDI in industrial parks is not subject to the conditionalities applicable for construction development projects etc., provided the industrial parks meet with the under-mentioned conditions.
+- FDI in industrial parks is not subject to the conditionalities applicable for construction development projects etc., provided the industrial parks meet the under-mentioned conditions.

 - It should comprise a minimum of 10 units and no single unit should occupy more than 50% of the allocable area.

-- The minimum percentage of the area to be allocated for industrial activity will not be less than 66% of the total allocable area.
+- The minimum percentage of the area to be allocated for the industrial activity will not be less than 66% of the total allocable area.

 Smart Cities Mission; and Atal Mission for Rejuvenation and Urban Transformation (AMRUT)

-- Under 100 Smart Cities Mission, Smart Cities will be selected through a ‘City Challenge Competition,’ linking financing and ability to achieve multidimensional objectives of urban infrastructure development like adequate and clean water supply, sanitation and solid waste management, efficient urban mobility and public transportation, affordable housing for the poor, power supply, robust IT connectivity, governance, especially e-governance and citizen participation, safety and security of citizens, health and education and sustainable urban environment.
-Smart City mission will be implemented through Special purpose Vehicles (SPV) to be managed by the state government.
+- Under 100 Smart Cities Mission, Smart Cities will be selected through a ‘City Challenge Competition,’ linking financing and ability to achieve multidimensional objectives of urban infrastructure development like adequate and clean water supply, sanitation and solid waste management, efficient urban mobility, and public transportation, affordable housing for the poor, power supply, robust IT connectivity, governance, especially e-governance and citizen participation, safety and security of citizens, health and education and sustainable urban environment.
+Smart City mission will be implemented through Special Purpose Vehicles (SPV) to be managed by the state government.

 “The Smart Cities Mission guidelines are available on the Ministry of Urban Development’s website (www.moud.nic.in).
 The States/UTs have been requested to submit the names of potential Smart Cities in accordance with the stipulated Guidelines.
 Based on the recommendations sent by the States/UTs and due deliberations by the Apex Committee, the Competent Authority has approved the names of shortlisted 98 potential Smart Cities for Stage-2 Challenge.
 The State Governments have been requested to start making preparation for Stage 2 of the Challenge as given in the Smart Cities Mission Statement and Guidelines.